 - WA State Videos | more public service films

 - Group | a women’s therapy group | experimental feature film

 Excels at –

 - Literary & Cinematic Storytelling

 - Synthesizing Disparate Idea

 - Teaching & Workshops

-With legislative authority enabling the new agency only twenty-minutes before midnight on June 30th, Freeman led the teams that lit up WaTech by 6am on July 1 with a new logo, a new public site, a new Intranet site, new communications protocols, and guided the agency’s first six months.
+With legislative authority enabling the new agency only twenty-minutes before midnight on June 30th, Freeman led the teams that lit up WaTech by 6am on July 1 with all new public and Intranet sites, branding and communications protocols, and guided the agency’s communications for its first six months.

 State of Washington, Office of the Chief Information Officer (OCIO) | Olympia, | 2013 – 2015

 Senior Strategy Advisor & Communications Director | September 2014 – 2015